Muzietto/es6-lambda-calculus/README.md

 #####  function := λ name . lambda-expression

     name --> "variable"
-    lambda-expression --> "body" (contains one or more references to the bound variable)
+    lambda-expression --> "body" (contains one or more references to the variable)

     e.g. λx.x, λpippo.pippo*2,